night0721/cath.exe/README.md

 7. Setup a **Spotify Application** as [instructed](https://github.com/night0721/cath.exe#spotify-setup) below.

+8. Go back to the Discord Developer's Portal in the OAuth2 tab, Select `BOT` in the **Scopes Section** & Select `ADMINSTRATOR`from the **BOT PERMISSIONS** Section.

+9. Copy the URL and by using the URL invite the bot to a server.

-8. After this, you need to install all dependencies by using this command.
+10. After this, you need to install all dependencies by using this command.
 This will takes a few minutes.

     ```cmd
     npm i
     ```

-9. Now, to start the bot use this command in the terminal.
+11. Now, to start the bot use this command in the terminal.
     ```cmd
     node .
     ```